1:9

 The boy did not look up.

-Una did not move.
+Vee did not move.
 “Omnia, repeat what you said?
 Was what you just scanned Unbegotten?”

 Omnia said, “Yes, unbegotten.”

-Una looked at the boy.
-“What?”
 She felt tears in her eyes, and a hollowness in her stomach.
-“What?” she said again.
+“It can’t be!” she again.

 The boy looked up at her and said nothing, but only slightly nodded.

-Una stared at him and squinted.
+Vee stared at him and squinted.

 “Who cares what it is?
 It is begotten by you!”

-“Just look at it,” said Novo.
+“Just look at it,” said the boy.

 He stared at her.